dad2jrn/macos-terminal-proxy/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django.svg)

 Allows the MacOS terminal to use the keychain to authenticate to a given proxy.
-Ideally this owuld be used within a corporate setting, however; this could easily be adapted to use with a personal home proxy setup.
+Ideally this would be used within a corporate setting, however; this could easily be adapted to be used with a personal home proxy setup that requires authentication.

 By using the keychain, you do not have to worry about updating your password within your terminal profile every 60-90 days.